Binomial Theorem

 What is Binomial Theorem in Math?

-Why is Binomial Theorem important?
+What is the Binomial Theorem formula?

 How Binomial Theorem Connects to Other Ideas